Frequently Asked Questions

-Is it required to have musical proficiency to enter into the Department of Recording Industry?
+Is it required to have musical proficiency to enter the Department of Recording Industry?

 No, it is not required, but strongly emphasized as may be expected of any position within the music and recording industries.
-For Production & Technology emphasis students, a course called Musicianship for Recording Engineers is required for students not doing a minor in music.
+For Audio Production & Technology emphasis students, a course called Musicianship for Recording Engineers is required for students not doing a minor in music.
 Many students enrolled in the program are talented musicians and perform in their own bands and are involved in the Society for Electronic Music, the Student Songwriting Association, the Urban Music Society and the Christian Music Society.

 I am transferring into your program, how should I go about finding my advisor in the program?

 Your advisor will be assigned to you once you have declared your major as Recording Industry.
-This will be done through the College of Media and Entertainment Student Success Center.
+This will be done through the College of Media and Entertainment Advising Center.

 What advice do you have to make my transfer into your program an easy one?

 First, the best advice is to meet with your advisor in the College of Media and Entertainment Advising Office.
 A list of courses and prerequisites can be found for each major on their respective program page: Audio Production, Music Business, and Commercial Songwriting.
 To see the list of requirements for candidacy for each program, please visit the Admission to Candidacy page and click on the desired major.
 Also, be sure that you attend the "Customs" session offered by the university.
-They are designed to acquaint you with all of the requirements of the program and the overall expectations of the university.
+They are designed to acquaint you with all the requirements for the program and the overall expectations of the university.

 What is the Give Me a Beat Learning Community?

 Freshman Recording Industry and Media and Entertainment majors are invited to join the Give Me a Beat Learning Community, designed to build camaraderie and provide a support network for new majors in those areas.
-Home for this group is in the FYE buildings.
+Home for this group is in the Deere and Nick Halls.